xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 **Example of redundant solvents**

-By looking at the fourth row in the above case, we can find the neat toluene, which is the expected outcome happened after the redundant solvent filtration.
+By looking at the fourth row in the \*Final_result.xlsx, we can find the neat toluene, which is the expected outcome happened after the redundant solvent filtration.

 As we mentioned before, this set of target HSP is exactly the one for toluene.
 Toluene is however also included in the solvent candidate list (input_solv_sel.xlsx)